 - Always check the source of the data you use – do not use harvested data.
 Harvested data is obtained by software that goes through the internet getting email addresses from websites and blogs.

 - All messages must contain your contact details and have a clear subject line that is not misleading.
-Recipients must also be able to easily contact you – best practise is having your contact details in the email itself or a link to your website contact page (make sure you test the link first!)
+Recipients must also be able to easily contact you – best practice is to have your contact details in the email itself or a link to your website contact page (make sure you test the link first!)

 Are there Consequences if I don’t follow the Rules?